Severson-Group/AMDC-Hardware/docs/expansionPort.md

 The design requirements for the isoSPI and differential I/O (D_IO) interface are as follows:

-1. Add digital port interface to communicate with the PicoZed.
+1. Add a digital port interface to communicate with the PicoZed.

 2. Enable differential communication to ensure high noise immunity.

 3. Support longer cable lengths by increasing noise immunity of the communication interface.

-4. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
-The typical propagation delay of the interface is 7ns.
+4. Achieve high throughput using differential I/O interface.
+The maximum data rate of the interface is 10Mbps.

 5. Suppress common-mode noise using an isolation transformer for isoSPI.